 If you want an appeals conference, follow the instructions in the letter you received.
 Your request will be sent to the Appeals Office to arrange a conference at a convenient time and place.
 You or your representative should be prepared to discuss all disputed issues at the conference.
 Most differences are settled at this level.

-In most instances, if agreement is not reached at your appeals conference, you can, at any time, take your case to court.
+If agreement is not reached at your appeals conference, you may be eligible to take your case to court.
 See Appeals to the Courts, later.

 Protests and Small Case Requests